 - Retain the hedge in its original location for at least 10 years from the agreement start date.
-This is the minimum period of time that the hedge should be kept and maintained but please note that the hedgerow will be provided with ongoing protection under the Hedgerow Regulations 1997. - Planting:
+This is the minimum period of time that the hedge should be kept and maintained but please note that the hedgerow will be provided with ongoing protection under the Hedgerow Regulations 1997. - Plant hedge between 1st November and 31st March - Establishment: - Prepare a 1.5m wide strip to provide good soil conditions and to help reduce competition from other vegetation - Apply any herbicide to the 1.5m strip in the August or September prior to planting only, following product guidance and taking appropriate precautions not to pollute any adjacent watercourse - If planting on a bank, place plants just off the crest of the bank to avoid drying out - Plants must be 2-year-old transplants and at least 45cm to 60cm high - For small-moderate flow pathways, plant each plant 30-45cm apart in two staggered rows, each row approximately 45cm apart - For larger flow pathways, plant each plant 20 30cm apart in three staggered rows, each row approximately 20 - 30cm apart - Choose locally occurring and native species from an approved supplier of UK Provenance stock, with no one species making up more than 70% of the total mix - Protect with (preferably biodegradable) tree guards to protect the plants for the first two to three years of establishment - Maintenance: - Keep planting strip clear of weeds until hedges have established, by cutting vegetation not spraying - Remove guards when plants have established - Replace any dead plants the following planting season - Trim the hedge within the first two years to encourage thickened growth - Where fields are grazed, fence off new hedge to prevent grazing animals from damaging the hedge - o If possible, water hedge plants during dry summers

-- Plant according to bespoke planting plan created by FWAG SW as agreed by a Wessex Water catchment advisor - o Plant hedge between 1st November and 31st March - Prepare a 1.5m wide strip to provide good soil conditions and to help reduce competition from other vegetation - Apply any herbicide to the 1.5m strip in the August or September prior to planting only, following product guidance and taking appropriate precautions not to pollute any adjacent watercourse - If planting on a bank, place plants just off the crest of the bank to avoid drying out - Plants must be kept clear of weeds for a minimum of three years after planting - Prevent livestock and grazing animals from damaging the woodland by setting fencing at least 1.2m from the outermost trees (full or part-funding for fencing maybe be available as part of the Wessex Water Phosphorus Reduction Scheme) - Protect with (preferably biodegradable) tree guards to protect the plants for the first two to three years of establishment
+Consents and permits

-Maintenance:
+- The Environment Agency should be consulted on all hedgerow creation along designated 'main river' locations as consent may be needed in these circumstances.
+If your land lies on the floodplain you will also need to talk to the local Internal Drainage Board before creating hedgerows. - Hedgerow creation should be avoided on sites of archaeological or historic importance.
+You should ensure you have any relevant consents before carrying out the work in such circumstances.
+Visual intrusion and impacts on landscape character should also be considered in the construction and alignment of a new hedge line, particularly in designated landscapes or historic parkland. - In wetland Sites of Special Scientific Interest (SSSI) and other priority habitat areas such as county wildlife sites, the grazing of ditch banks and riparian grazing marsh is often essential to maintain the ecological interest of the site.
+Natural England will not issue a consent for hedging on a designated site (SSSI etc) where this is considered detrimental to the conservation objectives.

-- Keep planting strip clear of weeds until hedges have established, by cutting vegetation not spraying - o Remove guards when plants have established - Replace any dead plants the following planting season - Light, regular trimming of the hedgerow in its early years will encourage dense, bushy growth.
-Ideally cut 50% of the whips to 15 20cm within the first 2 years after planting throughout the length of the new hedge i.e. 2 3 whips per metre, then cut the uncut ones the following winter unless stated otherwise on bespoke planting plan produced by FWAG SW. - Where fields are grazed, fence off new hedge to prevent grazing animals from damaging the hedge - o If possible, water hedge plants during dry summers
+Inform the Rural Payments Agency if planting new hedges splits one existing field parcel into separate fields.